AndypSheridan/barbelles/README.md

 **Infinite scroll**

-There is an infinite scroll feature which has been implemented site-wide.
+The infinite scroll feature has been implemented site-wide wherever necessary.
 This improves the user-experience by removing the need for pagination across the site.
 The functionality is present in the posts and tutorials feeds, and comments on both of the above.

 <hr>